skmp/reicast.com/pages/999-privacy-policy.md

 permalink: /privacy-policy/
 ---

-We use Google stats, Google might track you.
+We use Google Analytics, Google might track you.

 Android App
 ---